Andris Šķēle: People's Party

-Business Ventures
+Business ventures

 Šķēle's family company has constantly been diversifying its portfolio of investments in Latvia.
-They have invested in renewable wind energy, as well as wood processing and agriculture.
-They have also managed and owned Liepāja Autobus Park (LAP) that is the leading regional passenger transportation group in Latvia.
+They have invested in renewable wind energy company "Vēja parks", as well as wood processing and agriculture.
+They have also managed and owned Liepājas Autobusu Parks (LAP) that is the leading regional passenger transportation group in Latvia.

 In 2013, Šķēle formed a joint venture with former politician Ainārs Šlesers.
 Together they own Multi Capital Holding group that currently manages and own the private company, Riga Port.
 Riga Port is a leading operator, developer and investor of port assets and rail-related services in Latvia.
 They operate the largest coal and fertilizer terminals in the Baltics.

-Šķēle is currently working on the development of Riga Port City, that was developed by Dutch architect Rem Koolhaas.
+Šķēle in 2019 was working on the development of Riga Port City, as designed by Dutch architect Rem Koolhaas.

 Personal life

 Andris Šķēle has been married twice.
 His wife Kristiāna Lībane-Šķēle is a well-known social worker, former parliament member and lawyer.
-At the same time, she is the honorary consul for Luxembourg in Latvia.
+At the same time, she is the Honorary Consul of Luxembourg in Riga, Latvia.

 Šķēle has three children and his family for years has been named among the wealthiest families in Latvia.